 Shop dine and stroll by the sea along the chic waterfront strip known as The Walk at Jumeirah Beach Residence (JBR).

 Along this buzzing beachside boulevard, there’s plenty of opportunities to satisfy your retail cravings with an array of fashion, home, and handicraft shops and boutiques.

-Recently, the board on the walk gives some fascinating views of the Blue waters island and Ain Dubai.
+The promenade gives some fascinating views of the Blue waters island and Ain Dubai.

 You can also check our self-guided tour of JBR on our website.